-City Planning and Development Projects with SoCalGas®
+City Planning and Development Projects with SoCalGas

-We encourage you to review the information provided by the Pipelines and Informed Planning Alliance* (PIPA) because the decisions you make can impact the safety of the community surrounding the pipeline.
-You can always contact us and we can guide you through safe practices when building around our major natural gas pipelines.
+We encourage you to review the information provided by the Pipelines and Informed Planning Alliance (PIPA) because the decisions you make can impact the safety of the community surrounding the pipeline.
+You can contact us and we can guide you through safe practices when building around our major natural gas pipelines.

 High Consequence Area (HCA) Designation

-It’s important to know if your city is designated as a High Consequence Area (HCA) or Non-High Consequence (Non-HCA) Area.* Pipeline safety regulations use the concept of HCAs to identify specific locations where a natural gas leak could have the most significant adverse consequences.
+It is important to know if your city is designated as a High Consequence Area (HCA) or Non-High Consequence (Non-HCA) Area.
+Pipeline safety regulations use the concept of HCAs to identify specific locations where a natural gas leak could have the most significant adverse consequences.
 Your city's designation is based on population and pipeline locations.

 Additional Resources